Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models

-The G-QMLE and E-QMLE essentially represent the least square estimation and least absolute deviation estimation, respectively, and no doubt they are the most popular QMLEs.
-Many references have investigated the G-QMLE or E-QMLE for various time series models, for example, \cite{Francq_Zakoian2004} studied the G-QMLE for GARCH and ARMA-GARCH models, \cite{Ling2007Self} proposed a self-weighted G-QMLE for ARMA-GARCH models, and \cite{Zhu_Ling2011} investigated the E-QMLE for ARMA-GARCH models.
-Note that the G-QMLE and E-QMLE for the GARCH or ARMA-GARCH model in aforementioned research usually require second or fourth moment condition on the observed process, while no moment restriction is needed for the DAR model \eqref{DAR}.
-Therefore, it is very interesting to study whether the robust property of the G-QMLE or E-QMLE for model \eqref{DAR} can be preserved for the linear DAR model \eqref{LDAR}.
-Hopefully, the G-QMLE and E-QMLE for model \eqref{LDAR} can enjoy the robust property and meanwhile be more convenient in computation than the DWQRE.
-In addition, except for model estimation, model selection and diagnosis are another two key elements of classical Box-Jenkins' procedure.
-Hence, it is also necessary to investigate the model selection and diagnosis based on the G-QMLE and E-QMLE for model \eqref{LDAR}.
-Particularly, this paper has the following three main contributions.
+The G-QMLE and E-QMLE essentially represent the least square estimation and the least absolute deviation estimation, respectively, and are popular for investigating the G-QMLE or E-QMLE for various time series models.
+For example, \cite{Aue2011} proposed the G-QMLE for random coefficient AR models, \cite{Francq_Zakoian2004} and \cite{Francq2019} studied the G-QMLE for GARCH and ARMA-GARCH models, \cite{Ling2007Self} proposed a self-weighted G-QMLE for ARMA-GARCH models, and \cite{Zhu_Ling2011} investigated the E-QMLE for ARMA-GARCH models.
+Note that the G-QMLE and E-QMLE for the GARCH or ARMA-GARCH models usually require a second or fourth moment condition on the observed process in order to establish the asymptotic normality, whereas we need only a finite fractional moment for the DAR model \eqref{DAR}.
+Therefore, we examine whether the robust property of QMLEs for model \eqref{DAR} can be preserved for the linear DAR model \eqref{LDAR}.
+Hopefully, the QMLEs for model \eqref{LDAR} are robust and more convenient in terms of computation than the DWQRE.
+Model selection and diagnosis are another two key elements of the classical Box--Jenkins procedure, and hence need to be investigated based on QMLEs for model \eqref{LDAR}.
+This study contributes to the literature in three ways.